Culture in a Crisis

 When you’re in a crisis, the people who care about you make all the difference.
 They are the ones who lift you up, inspire you, keep you laughing, help you succeed, and never stop believing in you.

-I have been with Jones & DeMille Engineering and their sister company, ourlinQ, for almost two years now and I often get asked, “do you like your job?”
+I have been with Jones & DeMille Engineering and their sister company, ourlinQ, for almost two years now.
+I often get asked, “Do you like your job?”
 And I always respond, “I LOVE my job!
 I don’t ever want to work anywhere else again!
 The people and the culture make me want to be at work; I have a family there!”

 If it were not for the culture at Jones & DeMille, there is no way I could have made it through the last few years.

 When I interviewed for this job, it was for a company I knew nothing about and with people I knew nothing of.
 When I arrived for the interview, it was comfortable, and I felt welcome and accepted.
 It was not a “formal” interview, but rather, they just took some time to get to know me.
 I had recently returned from an 18-month church service mission and was adjusting back to a normal routine and had just moved to a new city where I didn’t know many people.